aviv1ron1/progress-tracker/README.md

-# progress-tracker
+# progress-callback

 small npm module for tracking progress of a set of tasks. you define the total amount of tasks and the intervals for getting progress updates and the callback for receiving the progress updates.

 #install

-`npm install -g progress-tracker`
+`npm install -g progress-callback`

 # usage